mazharvai007/github-profile/README.md

 # Github Profile

-It is magic.
+It is a magic.
 Just enter your github username.